grapheo12/gsoc-proposal/proposal.md

 ### Project Description

+#### Abstract

+The project aims to replace the current multiple worker model for running tests to a single dispatcher mechanism.

+#### Details

 [Ceph](https://ceph.io) is a unified, distributed storage system designed for excellent performance, reliability and scalability.
 Ceph has an extensive testing framework called [Teuthology](https://github.com/ceph/teuthology).
 Teuthology attempts to solve the problem of testing in a highly distributed and scalable setup.